33 High-Protein Dinners

 - Sprinkle cornstarch over the tofu, toss to coat evenly.

-- Spread tofu on the baking sheet, drizzle with olive oil.
+- Spread tofu on the baking sheet and drizzle with olive oil.

 - Bake for 25 minutes, flipping halfway, until golden and crisp.